Updated: Jun 29

 I didn’t know that I was looking to recover online.

 I had four small children and worked full time, so the idea of giving another couple of hours of my life to AA, every day, seemed impossible.
+I wasn't committed to stop drinking without AA or anything in particular.

 I had just downloaded the local AA meeting list and was trying to Google AA alternatives, and there was SMART Recovery online.
 I had never heard of them before.